kelseyhightower/kubernetes-the-hard-way/docs/13-smoke-test.md

 # Smoke Test

-In this lab you will complete a series of tasks to ensure your Kubernetes cluster is functioning correctly.
+In this chapter, you will complete a series of tasks to ensure your Kubernetes cluster is functioning correctly.

+**All procedures in this chapter should be done in `client-1` unless an target virtual machines is specified.**

 ## Data Encryption